-Copy & Paste seems the method of choice to present oneself as knowledgable and wise.
-A snippet from here, a few ingredients from there, stir it well, spice it up with a few own ideas, and the impressive profile of the yoga teacher, guru, spiritual healer or therapist is ready to go.
+Copy & Paste seems the method of choice to present oneself as knowledgable.
+A snippet from here, a few ingredients from there, stir it well and the impressive profile of a yoga teacher, guru, spiritual healer or therapist is ready to go.
 Inadvertently or intentionally the original sources are forgotten.
 To name one’s own teachers, mentors and their modalities only occurs to a few people.

 Why is this a problem?
-Because an unfounded method or stolen content is like a puzzle piece torn out of a whole.
-It lacks the knowhow and context of its original creation, as well as the physical experience and insight in the development process of the author.
-The credibility of the duplicator goes down the drain, even if no one else knows or realises the fraud (and there may even be recognition and glory for the foreign feather headdress).
-On a spiritual and soul level, nothing remains hidden.
+Because an unfounded healing method or stolen content is like a puzzle piece torn out of a whole.
+It lacks the context of its original creation as well as the know how, physical experience and insight in the development process of the creator or author.
+The credibility of the duplicator goes down the drain, even if no one else knows or realises the fraud.
+There is probably even recognition and glory for the foreign feather headdress.
+On a spiritual and soul level, nothing remains hidden though.

 But not only that.
 The spiritual development of the imitator gets limited because he is – in the truest sense of the word – besides or outside of himself: he is embracing the experience and work of another instead of looking inward and discovering something valuable out of his own self.
-This could be called ‘convenience’, or more directly: theft or corruption.
+It could be called ‘laziness’, ‘convenience’, or more directly: theft and corruption.

 Undeniably, there are individuals spread across the planet who have similar experiences and overlapping insights.
 But that’s a different scenario altogether.